Kevinli-project/social-prep/README.md

 ---

+## Security

+The core rule is simple: external content can help shape the conversation brief, but **it should not be able to control the app, call tools, change memory, or leak information**.
+Connect enforces this through **architectural isolation**, with prompt-level defenses and validation as supporting layers.

+Connect keeps that boundary clear in a few ways:

+* **Input screening** — the Intent Classifier can reject empty, abusive, off-topic, or obviously unsafe prompts before the main flow starts.
+* **Bounded research** — scraped pages are read by components that return structured findings, not tool actions.
+* **Confirmed memory writes** — Connect does not silently change saved context.
+* **Output validation** — Check / Validate enforces schema, source, length, and formatting rules, then uses an LLM judge to review the final card for safety before it reaches the user.

+---

 ## Status

 Active prototype.
 The Intent Classifier, Entity Resolution, and Find Topics & News are being iterated in the `backend/` notebooks.
 The unified orchestrator, and validation gate are in progress.